Aron-M/Quiz-Game/README.md

 * Create a quiz based challenge for the user
 * Provide various multiple choice questions
 * Include a variety of options too choose an answer from.
+* The difficulty of the questions to increase with each following question.
 * Have the user be able to answer all questions in succession.
 * Provide the user with a final score.
 * Let the user be able to revert back to the start if they choose to do the quiz again.